AlexGarciaG/NLP_topic_modeling/README.md

 ### To know to how topic_modeling read topic_modeling.md

+## Aditional Functionalities
+In addition to twitter and reddit, information was also extracted from Facebook and YouTube.
+Also, a web page was designed.

-## WebPage
+### WebPage

-### The following steps will explain how to install the required library and requirements.
+#### The following steps will explain how to install the required library and requirements.

-### The following steps will explain how to use the Web page for  NLP_topic_modeling.
+#### The following steps will explain how to use the Web page for  NLP_topic_modeling.

-### To know to how the web page is implemented read web_page.md
+#### To know to how the web page is implemented read web_page.md